carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 In Haskell, in fact, _all functions take a single parameter_, and simply keep returning functions until an actual value is ready to be returned.
-That is, a value that doesn't require any further parameters, which leads me to my next feature desired languages.
+That is, a value that doesn't require any further parameters, which leads me to the next feature desired in languages I normally use.

 #### Functions as first-class citizens